divemarkus/ubuntu22/README.md

 ```

 Run models locally using Docker:
-- Example for a smaller model:
+- Example for a smaller model (should be safe for most enthusiast GPU):
   ```bash
   docker exec -it ollama ollama run llama3.2
   ```
-- Example for a larger model (requires sufficient resources):
+- Example for a larger model (warning: read about system requirements first):
   ```bash
   docker exec -it ollama ollama run deepseek-r1:8b
   ```
-- And if you're not poor:
+- And if you're not poor (warning: read about system requirements first):
   ```bash
   docker exec -it ollama ollama run deepseek-r1:14b
   ```